roussniee/ICWTForm/README.md

 - Integrated Power Automate to route requests and send email notifications
 - Connected the app to SharePoint to centralize request data

-Delivered training and documentation to support adoption
+Delivered training via Microsoft Teams and Outlook, and documentation via Microsoft Word to support adoption

 <h2>✅ Outcome</h2>